Creating Ambassadors for Christ

 - 6th Grade: The Beginning and Growth of the church – Jesus returns (Acts, Paul’s Letters, Revelation); An Introduction to the four Most Influential Worldviews in America

-- 7th Grade: The Whole Story: Gluing it all together (Genesis – Revelation); An integration of the Biblical Christian worldview with God’s Story
+- 7th Grade: God's Story - The Author of Redemption - How the whole Bible fits together (Genesis – Revelation); An integration of the Biblical Christian worldview with God’s Story

 The Worldview Garage: Dude, where did I park my belief system?